 I also have electronic scans in my email of the front and back of each credit card and form of identification, which came in very handy when I needed to contact each bank company to report theft.

 Beware the sexy accent.
 All that ciao and Cheerio and spot-of-tea business is charming but dangerous.
-Someday I’m going to market Sexy Foreign Accent Repellant® but until I get around to it, just take my word for it.
+Someday I’m going to market Sexy Foreign Accent Repellant® but until I get around to it, just take my word for it. travel tips

 Diversify accounts.
 I have a semi-complex cash flow system set up with checking accounts, credit cards and savings accounts at different banks for different reasons.
 When I travel, I carry my Capital One Visa card which allows me to make purchases abroad without charging an international transaction fee; I have a Fidelity account which I use to make fee-free ATM withdrawals, a PayPal Mastercard for quick access to profits there, and I have a Delta SkyMiles card for SkyTeam flight purchases (not that I ever seem to make any these days!).